 You form a significant group at the University and contribute a feeling of diversity and life experience to the campus community.
 You are also an important part of the research culture of the University.

-Here at the Faculty of Arts and Social Sciences, we have Māori students embarking on higher qualifications in all sorts of disciplines.
-While the subjects within the Faculty may be diverse, we strive to create a sense of whakawhanaungatanga between our graduate and postgraduate students.
+Here at the Division of Arts, Law, Psychology and Social Sciences, we have Māori students embarking on higher qualifications in all sorts of disciplines.
+While the subjects within the Division may be diverse, we strive to create a sense of whakawhanaungatanga between our graduate and postgraduate students.

-Below is a list of resources and support services that are available specifically to you as a Māori graduate or postgraduate student at FASS.
+Below is a list of resources and support services that are available specifically to you as a Māori graduate or postgraduate student at the Division of Arts, Law, Psychology and Social Sciences.
 We really encourage you to engage with the support on offer - we want to make your time here at University a positive and enjoyable experience, and to help you get the absolute most out of it.